celo-org/docs/blog/02-22-2023-the-future-of-regenerative-finance-and-its-potential-impact/the-future-of-regenerative-finance-and-its-potential-impact.md

 UBI proposes providing every person or citizen of a community or country with a regular unconditional income.
 The distribution can vary depending on the specific methodologies.
 The goal of UBI is to eradicate poverty and provide economic security.
 The best example use case in the Celo ecosystem is [Impact Market.](https://www.impactmarket.com/)

-### Natural Capital-Backed currencies.
+### Natural Capital-Backed currencies

 According to Charles Eisenstein's book Sacred Economics, If you back the money with more things you want to see in the world, you will get more of those things.

 ### Community Currencies, or a network of local currencies